RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **OVERVIEW:**

-• This project employs various machine learning models to identify and emulate Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.
+• This project employs an ensemble of machine learning models to examine pharmacological properties by emulating Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.

 • Users can search and sort the database for pharmacological classifications & compounds - Compounds that DO NOT have any classification data available on PubChem will predicted by the model, if possible.